A Beginner's Guide To Nadī Shodhana, aka Alternate Nostril Breathing

 "I use alternate nostril breathing in my practice as a tool to create balance," Matluck says.
 "Well-being requires balance—balance between the yin and yang, active and passive principles, being and doing, resting and working.
 Holistic healing is about balancing these dualistic forces in the physical, mental, emotional, and spiritual aspects of the self.
 When we practice alternate nostril breathing, we are balancing the self through the left and right nostril."

-Though scientific research on the practice is limited, one study out of Nepal found that 15 minutes of alternate nostril breathing a day for four weeks had a positive effect on the cardiorespiratory activity of healthy subjects.
+Though scientific research on the practice is limited, one study1 found that 30 minutes of alternate nostril breathing a day for four weeks had a positive effect on the cardiorespiratory activity of healthy subjects.
 It reduced their pulse rate, respiratory rate, and diastolic blood pressure, signaling that it sent their bodies into a more relaxed state.

 How to practice it: